Legal requirements relating to packaging for international transit

 UN Model Regulations - Dangerous Goods (where applicable)

-The regulations that govern the packaging of hazardous exports (e.g., lithium batteries, chemicals, etc.) It states that export packaging must:
+The UN Model Regulations for Dangerous Goods are the regulations that govern the packaging of hazardous exports (e.g., lithium batteries, chemicals, etc.) It states that export packaging must:

 - Be UN-approved.